-The deadline to register for the 2020 Disability Equality Index® (DEI) is January 31.
-Sponsored by the American Association of People with Disabilities and Disability:IN, an EARN partner, this confidential benchmarking tool allows employers to receive an objective rating on their disability inclusion policies and practices; companies that score 80 percent or higher are named “DEI Best Places to Work.”
+The deadline to register for the 2021 Disability Equality Index® (DEI) is January 29.
+Sponsored by the American Association of People with Disabilities and Disability:IN, this confidential benchmarking tool allows employers to receive an objective rating on their disability inclusion policies and practices.
+Companies that score 80 percent or higher are named “DEI Best Places to Work.”
 Learn about the DEI.

 Deadline: Disability Employment Tracker

 The 2021 Disability Employment Tracker™ assessment is now available.
 Sponsored by the National Organization on Disability (NOD), this tool provides companies a confidential assessment of their disability inclusion policies and practices.
 Completion is required to qualify for the 2021 NOD Leading Disability Employer Seal and the 2021 DiversityInc Top 50 Companies for Diversity.
 Learn about the Tracker.